brutusin/wava/README.md

 - Then by group id (incremental).
 In case of same priority, jobs of the oldest group go first.
 - Finally, by job id (incremental).
 For jobs inside the same group, FIFO ordering.

+Besides `priority` groups also have a `timeToIdleSeconds` property.
+This is the time elapsed between the last job finishes and the group is removed.
+If this value is set to `-1`, the group is eternal.

+Jobs that does not specify a group at submit time are assigned to the `default` group (`priority=0`, `timeToIdleSeconds=-1`).

 ### Niceness
 The scheduler sets the niceness of process tree of the running jobs according to their global ordering, and the working niceness range (set in the [configuration](#configuration-description))